 The reduction of risk of breast cancer-related lymphedema thanks to physiotherapy ***

-By mechanically mobilizing the skin, the endermothérapie® technique always post-operative effects by reducing secondary edema and inflammation in order to limit the appearance of adherences.
+By mechanically mobilizing the tissue, the medical endermologie® technique always post-operative effects by reducing secondary edema and inflammation in order to limit the appearance of adherences.
 Moreover, the different treatment heads stimulate the microcirculation and activate collagen and elastin production to facilitate scarring, minimize pain, and restore mobility.

-Without a doubt, endermothérapie® needs to be a part of the various treatments because the ability to mobilize tissues is unique and impossible to achieve manually.
+Without a doubt, medical endermologie® needs to be a part of the various treatments because the ability to mobilize tissues is unique and impossible to achieve manually.
 Correct use of this tool often prevents the surgeon from operating unnecessarily or at least on healthier tissue conditions.
 Simultaneously, HUBER® is used for overall postural exercise and upper limb rehabilitation and to help and encourage patients to return to their professional and sports activities.
-I’m grateful every day to be able to help these women through this ordeal and to have real therapeutic answers thanks to endermothérapie® and HUBER®.
+I’m grateful every day to be able to help these women through this ordeal and to have real therapeutic answers thanks to medical endermologie® and HUBER®.

 Our work as oncologists and surgeons was initially to remove the tumor, but an essential part of our mission now is also rehabilitation.
 We need to help people get back to their normal lives—be it sports, social activities, or their job.
 Combined with the physiotherapist’s expertise, these new LPG techniques improve the recovery process, heal scars better, and help patients feel good about their body again.